fuzc4t4/dotfiles/README.md

 ## To-Do:
 - [x] Script to auto install dependencies based on diffenrent distros.
 - [ ] Support for more color schemes and a script to change them, currently only nord is available.
-- [ ] Script to change the font configured, currently FantasqueSansM Nerd Font is configured.
+- [ ] Script to change the font configured, currently Maple font is configured.
 - [x] GTK config files.
-- [ ] Xfce4 dotfiles.
+- [ ] Xfce4 dotfiles.(Don't really care)

 ## Some credits:
 * [github.com/polybar/polybar-scripts](https://github.com/polybar/polybar-scripts)